jsdclxvi/Reforestation/README.md

-## Who is the coolest Doctor in the hospital?
-The hip Doctor!
+## What kind of tree fits in your hand?
+A palm tree!